 - Mid-Season Upgrade: Halfway through the show the Strikers are outfitted with new 'mechs built using reverse-engineered Clan technology they captured.
 Not played totally straight, as the new hardware hasn't been tested and a lot of it acts up during their first fight using the new mecha.

 - Mysterious Past: Franklin frequently demonstrates skill with a combat vehicle just when the other Strikers have their backs to the wall, and refuses to ever give a straight answer as to how he acquired all his skills.
+The sourcebook finally reveals that he received an extensive education that included Battlemech and aerospace fighter training with the Sakamoto family who were connected with many of the shadowy groups operating in the Combine.
 His actual background comes as a surprise even to himself.

 - Never Say "Die": While the word die is never used, Franklin is told that his mother was eliminated by the Combine's Internal Security Force.

 - Non-Action Guy: Patch is the Strikers' mechanic.
 The closest he gets to fighting is being in the room with combatants.

 - Old Soldier: Pytor, a Jade Falcon mechwarrior approaching solahma age.
 His profile in the official sourcebook makes it sound as if he was intended to be used to criticize the Clan way of thinking that only young, vital warriors and worthwhile.
 Because of the myriad other things the show included, this only got lightly touched upon a couple times.